 A build is most often called when the source code is converted to a usable and runnable form.
 It includes compiling the code into an executable form.
 The process of building is typically handled by the build tool.
 Builds are usually done when we reach a critical standpoint such as integration of a feature or so on.
 As Jenkins is CI based, we have a powerful feature where we can automate the Build process to happen at a particular time or event.
 This is called as “Scheduled Builds”

-Now let’s find out how we can schedule the builds at certain times and triggers.
+Now in this Jenkins Tutorial, let’s find out how we can schedule builds at certain times and triggers.